mapbox/streambot/readme.md

 #### To deploy

-First, deploy your CloudFormation template using [mapbox-cli](https://github.com/mapbox/mapbox-cli).
+First, define an `<environment>` for your system.
+This might be something like `production` or `testing`.
+Create a CloudFormation stack using your template, and name your stack `<pacakge name>-<environment>`.
 Next, deploy your lambda function:

 ```
 npm run deploy <environment> [--region <region>]
 ```

-Where `deploy` is the name of the script in your service's package.json that references `streambot-deploy`.
-This will:
+This runs streambot's deploy scripts, which will:

 - write a `.env` file in your repository containing information about the resources, parameters, and outputs from your CloudFormation stack.
 - remove your existing `node_modules` directory, then reinstall for the appropriate platform/arch to run on Lambda
 - zip your service into a file and put it at `build/bundle.zip`
-- remove the `node_modules` directory again, before reinstalling without flags
+- remove the `node_modules` directory again, before reinstalling without flags so you can keep working
-- deploy your bundle to Lambda
+- deploy your bundle to Lambda with a function name equal to your

 ## What streambot provides

+#### Runtime environment

+Streambot provides a wrapper for your Lambda function
+- provides information to your function about your CloudFormation stack's parameters, resources, and outputs via `process.env`
+- provides `streambot.log`, a [fastlog](https://github.com/willwhite/fastlog) object that is capable of uploading your logs to an S# bucket/prefix of your choosing
+- sends metrics to CloudWatch indicating success or failure from your function, as well as an alarm that will trigger when errors occur

 #### Deployment scripts

-It provides scripts that can be used to deploy your Lambda function.

-- `streambot-bundle`: bundles you project's code and its dependencies into a zipfile suitable for upload to Lambda.
-- `streambot-deploy`: bundles and deploys your lambda function, setting appropriate triggers and roles.
-You should run this *after* you've deployed your service's CloudFormation template.
+`streambot-deploy` bundles and deploys your lambda function, setting appropriate event triggers and roles.
+You should run this *after* you've deployed your service's CloudFormation template so that it can bundle information about you CloudFormation stack in a `.env` file.

 #### AWS Resources